tent/tent.io/content/docs/api.md

 All post lists (feed, versions, children, mentions) support pagination.
 The response to a list request contains a set of links to other pages.
-These links are just the query part of the URL and contain all filtering and limiting parameters specified in the request plus additional/updated parameters that specify a page.
+These links are just the query part of the URL ("?" followed by zero or more query parameters) and contain all filtering and limiting parameters specified in the request plus additional/updated parameters that specify a page.
 Links to the current page and pages that do not exist are omitted.

 ```json
 {